dimforge/ncollide/docs/about.md

 You can contribute to this website by completing, improving, and correcting it.
-Do not hesitate to correct even the smallest, insignificant detail (especially English mistakes including typography).
+Do not hesitate to correct even the smallest, insignificant detail (especially English mistakes, including typography).
 We love nitpicking!
 This website is composed of a set of markdown files located on the [gh-pages](https://github.com/sebcrozet/ncollide/tree/gh-pages) branch of the main **ncollide** repository.
 It is compiled using [MkDocs](https://www.mkdocs.org/).
-As explained in the next section, you need to fork, fix, and create a pull request to make your contribution upstreamable.
+As explained in the next section, you need to fork, fix, and create a pull request to make your contribution integrable into our code base.
+There are no specific rules, except that all compilable code to generate illustrations must be located on the `src` folder.
-There are no specific rules, except that all compilable code to generate illustrations and downloadable examples must be located on the `src` folder.
+Downloadable examples have to be located on the `examples` directory of the main project, i.e., on the `master` branch.

 #### Working on the library